cgeo/cgeo.github.io/README.md

 # c:geo website

-If you are looking for the source code of the c:geo app, please visit https://github.com/cgeo/cgeo instead.
+This repository contains the [website of c:geo](http://www.cgeo.org/).
+If you are looking for the source code of the c:geo app, please visit [github.com/cgeo/cgeo](https://github.com/cgeo/cgeo) instead.

-# How to install and run
+## How to install and run

 This site uses Jekyll.
 In order to test it locally you need a working Ruby environment.
 See [this guide](https://www.ruby-lang.org/en/documentation/installation/) for how to install Ruby on your machine.